hdShang/arxiv-daily/docs/cs-CL/2025-08-18/papers/250815831v2-whos-asking-investigating-bias-through-the-lens-of-disability-framed.md

 ---
 layout: default
-title: Who's Asking?
-Investigating Bias Through the Lens of Disability Framed Queries in LLMs
+title: "Who's Asking?
+Investigating Bias Through the Lens of Disability Framed Queries in LLMs"
 ---

 # Who's Asking?
 Investigating Bias Through the Lens of Disability Framed Queries in LLMs